Ashlie-G/LuxeEthique/README.md

 ### R8 ###
 * Why is it a problem that needs solving? *

-As more people are trying to be more conscious about their buying choices, there needs to be a platform that can facilitate and encourage this.
+As more people are trying to be more conscious about their buying choices and the environment, there needs to be a platform that can facilitate and encourage this.
 I hope to build a trustworthy platform that can encourage ethical buying.

 ### R9 ###
 ## Links ##